-A Site Carpenter will normally work on a building site, or in domestic and commercial premises, preparing and fixing building components as well as a range of repair and maintenance activities.
+As an apprentice Site Carpenter, you will gain a fundamental set of skills, knowledge and behaviours required to work as a carpenter on building sites and in the construction sector.
+A Site Carpenter normally works on a building site, or in domestic and commercial premises, preparing and fixing building components as well as a range of repair and maintenance activities.

 Information for Employers